4khello/supervision-system/README.md

 These fields are left empty during Excel import and can be updated later from the admin dashboard.

-## Security Notes

-- Do not commit `.env` to GitHub.
-- Do not upload real student, researcher, or supervisor data to a public repository.
-- Use fake sample data if you want to demonstrate the Excel import feature.
-- Remove real Excel files, exported user fixtures, and password hashes before making the repository public.

 ## Future Improvements

 - Add a custom dashboard instead of relying only on Django Admin